-Use Native & Search’s Broad Match Modifier¶
+Use Broad Match Modifiers¶

 To take advantage of this feature, you specify certain keyword terms that must be part of a user’s query in order for your ad to be served.

-You enable a Broad Match Modifier by utilizing a plus symbol (+) in front of one or more words of a broad match-enabled keyword.
+You can enable a Broad Match Modifier by utilizing a plus symbol (+) in front of one or more words of a broad match-enabled keyword.
 This plus symbol indicates which word(s) must be part of the user query in order for an ad to be considered to serve for a query.

 Example Broad Match Keyword¶